1992 Illinois elections: United States Senate

 Incumbent Democrat Alan J. Dixon was unseated, losing the Democratic primary to Carol Moseley Braun.
 Braun defeated Republican nominee Richard S. Williamson in the general election, becoming the first female African-American senator in United States history, as well as the first African-American elected to the United States Senate as a Democrat, and the first female senator elected from Illinois.

 United States House

-Illinois had lost two congressional seats in the reapportionment following the 1990 United States Census.
+Illinois had lost two congressional seats in the reapportionment following the 1990 United States census.
 All 20 of Illinois’ remaining seats in the United States House of Representatives were up for election in 1992.

 Before the election, Democrats held fifteen seats from Illinois, while Republicans held seven.
 In 1992, Democrats won twelve seats while Republicans won eight.

 State elections

 State Senate

-As this was the first election following a redistricting, all of the seats of the Illinois Senate were up for election in 1992.
+As this was the first election following redistricting, all of the seats of the Illinois Senate were up for election in 1992.
 Republicans flipped control of the Illinois Senate.